 When my kids are sick, I make sure they get at least 12 hours of sleep per day.
-I would let my 4-year old watch some TV so that he can lie on the couch and just rest.
+I would let my 4-year-old watch some TV so that he can lie on the couch and just rest.

-Think twice about tuning on the humidifier
+Think twice about turning on the humidifier

 Research also suggests that high indoor humidity may promote the transmission of flu.
 With high humidity, flu viruses expelled in a sneeze, for example, tend to attach to water molecules and may drop out of the air before they can trigger a new infection.

 I used to always keep the humidifier on in my kids’ room when they sleep and even blast it up when they are sick.
-Ever since I learned that humidifiers can make the flu virus linger longer, I stopped turning it on and my kids actually got better quicker!
+Ever since I learned that humidifiers can make the flu virus linger longer, I stopped turning them on and my kids actually got better quicker!

 Ditch the heater

 Running the heat to keep the house warm also dries it out — and can dry out the sinuses, too.
 When we don’t have good nasal mucus flow, it’s harder for the immune system to work against the virus.

 The last thing you need to know about natural cold remedies for toddlers